tc39/proposal-top-level-await/README.md

 #### Does the `Promise.all` happen even if none of the imported modules have a top-level `await`?

-If the module's execution is deterministically synchronous synchronous (that is, if it and its dependencies each contain no top-level `await`), there will be no entry in the `Promise.all` for that module.
+If the module's execution is deterministically synchronous (that is, if it and its dependencies each contain no top-level `await`), there will be no entry in the `Promise.all` for that module.
 In this case, it will run synchronously.

 These semantics preserve the current behavior of ES Modules, where, when top-level `await` is not used, the Evaluate phase is entirely synchronous.
 The semantics are a bit in contrast with uses of Promises elsewhere.
 For a concrete example and further discussion, see [issue #43](https://github.com/tc39/proposal-top-level-await/issues/43) and [#47](https://github.com/tc39/proposal-top-level-await/issues/47).